Alula (magazine)

 Alula was an ornithological magazine published in Turku, Finland.
 The magazine was published on a quarterly basis.
-Initially it was published in both Finnish and English, but the final volumes were published in English only.
+Initially it was published in both Finnish and English; the final volumes were published in English only.
 It was aimed primarily at birders with an interest in the birds of the Western Palearctic.
-The final issue of Alula was issued in 2008 (volume 14, issue 3) after which printing ceased in 2009 due to financial problems.
+The final issue of Alula was issued in 2008 (volume 14, issue 3) after which printing ceased in 2009.